yaolifeng0629/del-repos/README.md

 ### ⚡ introduction to

-`del- repos` is a command line tool used to delete GitHub or Gitee repositories in batches.
+`del-repos` is a command line tool used to delete GitHub or Gitee repositories in batches.

 ### 🛠️ feature